CARING FOR YOUR JEWELLERY

 PROLONG ITS LIFE

-Last thing on and the first thing off: avoid contact with nail polish remover, perfume or hairspray, which can cause tarnishing and damage certain stones.
+Last thing on and first thing off: avoid contact with nail polish remover, perfume or hairspray, which can cause tarnishing and damage certain stones.

 Clean your jewellery regularly with designated products and do follow maker’s instructions!